Julius Lind

 Julius Lind (born 13 September 1977) is a Norwegian jazz and rock bassist.

+Early life

+Lind studied at the jazz program at Trondheim Musikkonsevatorium, and play in the bands The Gin and Tonic Youth, Ape club, Action&Tension&Space and Blow.

 Career

-Lind took his education at the Jazz program at Trondheim Musikkonsevatorium, and play within the bands "The Gin and tonic youth", "Ape club", "Action&Tension&Space" and "Blow".

-Lind also played double bass within the Norwegian rockabilly band "Rex Rudi" (2000–08).
-He has also played within "Girl from Saskatoon", and in 2010 he appeared within his own Julius Lind Quartet on gigs at clubs like "Herr Nilsen".
+Lind played double bass within the Norwegian rockabilly band Rex Rudi (2000–08).
+He also played with Girl from Saskatoon, and in 2010 he appeared within his own Julius Lind Quartet on club gigs.